 When you or someone on your team work from home, little things can mean the difference between being productive, and slogging through a check list.
 Routine is surprisingly important, and a simple task is a great way to start.
 So here’s a question: Have you made your bed this morning?

-If you’re on social media, you no doubt have seen the 2014 video (although it’s making the Facebook rounds again) of the US Navy Admiral William McRaven saying that if you want to change the world, make your bed in the morning.
+If you’re on social media, you no doubt have seen the video of US Navy Admiral William McRaven saying that if you want to change the world, make your bed in the morning.
 While this seems a bit excessive when your goal isn’t to become a Navy Seal, but just to get that last line of code written, the advice is sound.
 Not that I’ll ever be mistaken for a Seal (although I do bear similarities to a walrus), but I’ve learned the importance of this little task personally.

 Back before I worked in the real world, I was a professional entertainer, working nightclubs and keeping very late and irregular hours.
 Yet I had a reputation for always getting things done, for getting more work than perhaps my talent warranted, and for being perceived as more professional (and just plain grown-up).
 The secret was that I’d developed a routine, and it started with making my bed in the morning.